alfred1137/SG-Bank-Interest-cal/memory-bank/systemPatterns.md

 - **Interest Calculation Functions:** Each bank's interest calculation logic (`calculateUOBInterest`, `calculateSCInterest`, `calculateDBSInterest`, `calculateCIMBInterest`) must accurately reflect the bank's tiered rates and conditions.
 - **Optimal Allocation Algorithm (`findOptimalAllocation`):** This is the core logic that determines how funds are distributed.
 It must correctly identify the highest marginal interest rate at each step to ensure optimal allocation.
 - **UI Update Logic:** The `updateAllocation` function is responsible for reading inputs, calling the allocation algorithm, and rendering the results dynamically.

+## Algorithmic Patterns

+### Marginal Rate Allocation for Tiered Optimization

+**Problem:** When allocating a single pool of funds across multiple investment options, each with its own tiered return structure (e.g., different interest rates for different balance amounts), a simple greedy algorithm that picks the "best" option based on an overall effective rate can fail.
+This is because it doesn't account for the diminishing returns once a high-yield tier is filled.

+**Solution:** The optimal approach is **Marginal Rate Allocation**.

+1.  **Deconstruct Tiers into Segments:** Break down every tier from every available option into a discrete "segment".
+Each segment has a `size` (how much funds it can hold) and a `rate` (the marginal return for funds within that segment).
+2.  **Create a Unified Pool:** Collect all segments from all options into a single list.
+3.  **Sort by Marginal Rate:** Sort the list of all segments in descending order based on their `rate`.
+4.  **Allocate Iteratively:** Iterate through the sorted list, allocating funds to each segment until it is full, before moving to the next-best segment.
+Continue until all funds are allocated.

+**Why it Works:** This method guarantees that every dollar is placed in the highest-yield spot available to it anywhere in the system, ensuring a globally optimal allocation.
+It avoids the pitfalls of the greedy approach by correctly valuing each subsequent block of investment at its true marginal return.

+**Implementation in this Project:** The `findOptimalAllocation` function in `calculator.js` implements this pattern.
+It deconstructs the interest tiers of all banks into a single `segments` array, sorts it by rate, and then allocates the user's total funds across these segments to find the true maximum interest.